-Defining DUI and DWI
+Defining DUI vs. DWI

-DUIs and DWIs have slightly different meanings: A DUI refers to driving under the influence while a DWI means driving while intoxicated or impaired.
+DUIs and DWIs have slightly different meanings: A DUI refers to driving under the influence, while a DWI means driving while intoxicated or impaired.
 With a DUI, the charge could mean that the driver was driving under the influence of alcohol or drugs.
-It’s important to note that the drugs do not need to be illicit — prescription drugs and over-the-counter drugs can also lead to a DUI charge if the person becomes impaired as a result of taking them.
+It’s important to note that the drugs do not need to be illicit.
+Prescription drugs and over-the-counter drugs can also lead to a DUI charge if the person becomes impaired as a result of taking them.

 OUI vs. OWI

 In some states, drivers may be charged with either an OUI or OWI.
-An OUI means operating under the influence of intoxicating liquor while an OWI means operating while intoxicated.
+An OUI means operating under the influence of intoxicating liquor, while an OWI means operating while intoxicated.
 Currently, there are five states that use such terminology when charging drivers with related offenses:

 - Indiana: OWI